vippsas/vipps-report-api/api-guide/settlement.md

 provided; the balance is typically increased by the gross amount less the fee (*net settlement*).

-In exceptional cases Vipps can configure *gross settlements*.
+In exceptional cases, Vipps can configure *gross settlements*.
-In this case the fees are not added to the ledger balance, but instead invoiced at the end of the month.
+In this case, the fees are not deducted from the ledger balance, but are instead invoiced at the end of the month.

 In some of the other APIs we distinguish between two types of payment flows: The "sale" flow for an immediate purchase,